eman225511/YTNCV/README.md

 ## iOS Shortcuts

 You can easily open YouTube videos or playlists from your iPhone or iPad using YTNCV Share Sheet Shortcuts.
-There are two options:
+There are three options:

 ### 1. **YTNCV Watcher (Multi)**
 [Get the Shortcut](https://www.icloud.com/shortcuts/e70703fb204d47dca238d894270cfaed)